Validator-POSTHUMAN/contributions/research/monad-liquid-staking-pools.md

 - Kintsu appears promising for validators willing to engage with DAO / registry mechanics.
+- Kintsu docs state that validators must deposit both KSU and MON as collateral to permissionlessly add themselves to the validator registry.
+  The public docs reviewed do not specify exact collateral amounts.
 - The technical and governance requirements should be confirmed directly before treating the opportunity as production-ready.
 - Validators may need a communication plan, not only node-side changes.